eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/04_catalog.md

 Provider.
 Before executing a catalog request, a data consumer must identify which versions of the DSP the data provider supports and select one to use in the data transfer request chain.

-## Discovering of connectors and the corrext DSP version parameters to address it
+## Discovering of connectors and the correct DSP version parameters to address it

 As explained in the Dataspace Protocol Specification _"Connectors implementing the Dataspace Protocol may operate on different versions and bindings.
 Therefore, it is necessary that they can discover such information reliably and